paulrudy/alfred-goodlinks-actions/README.md

 ### Search GoodLinks

 Use the keyword `gls` to search all links.
 Hold `⌘` to view the link's starred status,read/unread status, and tags, if any.
+Hold `⌘` + `⌥` to view the link's summary, if any.
 Action the result to open the link in GoodLinks, or action with `⌥` to copy the link to the clipboard.

 Use `glu` to search unread links.